 Your service levels are therefore a measure of stock availability.

 With your service levels set, you can then set your stocking rules, so you lower your inventory but still ensure availability.
 Monitoring your service level as an inventory management KPI helps you ensure you can completely fulfil every order and prevent stockouts.

 Inventory replenishment planning is also critical to ensuring stock availability without over-ordering.
 Determining your order frequencies, order quantities and safety stock levels to take account of demand and supply variables means you can reduce stock but still achieve high target service levels.

-The Economic Order Quantity methodology is more advanced, taking carrying and ordering costs into account.
-But none of these methods consider supply and demand variables.
+The Economic Order Quantity methodology is more advanced, making carrying and ordering costs into account.
+But none of these methods considers supply and demand variables.